You Ask - I Answer

 Do you take insurance?

-I currently take Optum.
+Yes, I currently accept Cigna, Optum, Humana, Oscar, United Healthcare and Blue Shield of California.
 If you have another Insurance Provider I can provide you with a superbill/receipt to submit to your insurance company.
 As insurance companies differ in their policies, please verify your plan's mental health benefits for out-of-network mental health providers.
 Please note that some clients choose to pay privately as insurance providers require a mental health diagnosis for your records and may limit your number of sessions.

 Is therapy confidential?